akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     testpmd> flow destroy 0 rule 0

-   verify matched packet are not distributed to queue 1. check there is no rule listed.
+   verify matched packet are not distributed to expected queue. check there is no rule listed.

 Test case: MAC_IPV6_UDP queue index